Zach-Clare/half_finished/content/Work/ARRAKIHS/Python Import Woes.md

 It's probably worth saying that the path above then contains the actual `pyxel` (with a lower case "p").

-Now my model imports correctly and I can finally get to working on the functionality (but not before I write the tests for it).
+Now my model imports correctly and I can finally get to working on the functionality (but not before I [[Testing Pyxel|write the tests for it]]).